cotag11/cotag11.github.io/_pages/RemoteSensing.md

 <br>Sentinel-2: Red, Red Edge 2, NIR (B4, B6, B8)
 <br>Date Acquired: May 20th, 2016
 </td>
-<td>These images are created using a single band.
-A color scheme is used to display the at-surface brightness temperature, created using TIR1 band (band 10).
-St Louis city is hotter while the clouds are at lower temperatures.
-The image shows the clouds created using the cirrus band.
-Even thinner clouds can be seen through this band, not possible with any image visualizations.
+<td>This image is not a false color composite, as it was created using a single TIR1 band (band 10) taken from Sentinel-2 data.
+A color scheme is used to display the at-surface brightness temperature to highlight the stark differnces in temperature between the city and surrounding areas.
+The urban concrete areas in the city have a higher surface temperature, while Forest Park and other larger parks have a comparatively lower tempwerature, a good visualization of the importance of green spaces in our urban environments.
+Taken from space, this image also captured the cooler clouds.
 </td></tr></table></body>

 (Click here)[https://github.com/MissouriView/Missouri-as-Art] to view more images created as part of this series.